Choose Your Mac

 Next Guide. »

 The first thing you should do is determine your user type.
 It's critical to determine what kind of user you are so you can identify how you use a computer.
-Once you have completed that task, identifying the Mac model to purchase will be much easier.
-These two preliminary steps are important because you do not want to purchase a system that is beyond your means and needs.
+Once you have completed that task, identifying the Mac model to purchase will be a much easier.
+The 'user type' and Mac model preliminary steps are important because you do not want to purchase a system that is beyond your means and needs.
 Why purchase a professional level Mac such as the Mac Pro if you only need an iMac?

 Are you interested in reading about the features and capabilities of each Mac?
-Just visit the Mac guides to read an in-depth description of each model.
+Just visit the Mac Models guide for an overview of each Mac.
+From this page you will be directed to an in-depth guide specific to each model.

 The final step would be the actual purchase.
 You can purchase a Mac directly from Apple or from an Apple Authorized Reseller.
+You'll want to read Part Eleven in the 'How to Switch' series for purchase advice and tips.
 We suggest that you vist an Apple retail location and test drive a Mac prior to making your purchase.

 Updates